Quantum158/SpeedController/README.md

 see App branches for release code

 This project is still in development, and is changed regularly.
-Because of this, new app releases will only be released periodically and not after every change.
+Because of this, new app releases will only be released after significant changes.